 Peggy is the youngest child in her family.
-Unfortunately, her sister lives in Tucson and her brother lives in Seattle, so Peggy is the closest family by a long shot.
+Unfortunately, her sister lives in Tucson and her brother lives in Seattle, so Peggy is the closest family member by a long shot.
 Fortunately, she loves her Mama and is happy to be the one taking care of her.
 But a thousand miles a month going back and forth is tough.

 The emotional toll is the toughest.
 Because Mary has Alzheimer’s, she doesn’t understand why she is no longer living in her home of nearly fifty years.
 On every trip Peggy has to explain to her mother that she has been diagnosed with Alzheimer’s and watch her mother react to the news like she is hearing it for the first time.
 I honestly don’t know how Peggy does it.